accessibilitywars/zaw2/content/builds/alac-hybrid-scourge.md

 benchmark = "18.8k DPS"
 +++

-The purpose of writing this guide is to explain how hybrid scourge works and how it assists with training runs, low experience practice runs and in statics.
+This guide explains how hybrid scourge works and how it assists with training runs, low experience practice runs and in statics.
 This build does rely on a relatively high APM but the order of presses is irrelevant to performance so long as you don't greed DPS and remember to prioritise group alacrity.
 The forgiving nature of the build allows you to vent your frustrations on the keyboard after a stressful day.
-Scourge also allows barrier to be pulsed even when disabled.\
+Scourge also allows barrier to be pulsed even when disabled.\\
 This build is functional in both open world and instanced content.
 There is an optional amount of gear swaps that can be done to slide it towards being a stronger healer.
 While this build has a low skill floor, it does have a high toughness and users should be expected to tank.
 Tanking isn't terribly difficult on this build however.

 ## Gearing and Consumables